 What is Hustle Culture?

-Hustle culture is the idea that you must constantly work beyond your normal job.
-You should have a side hustle or six.
+Hustle culture is the idea that you must constantly work, even beyond your normal job, to deserve good things in life.

 Why is Hustle Culture Toxic?

 Hustle culture is a dangerous blend of ableism, misogyny, and unfettered capitalism.
-It’s the message that everyone must constantly work to succeed, and it’s incredibly toxic.
+It’s the toxic message that living to work is the only way to live, a rebrand of ages-old propaganda designed to suck as much labor out of people as possible.

 The truth is that it’s not normal.